-Massif de l'Esterel, Provence
+Massif de l'Esterel, Var visitors guide

 The Massif de l'Esterel is a large natural area of mountains along the coast of the Var department of Provence between Saint-Raphael and Theoule-sur-Mer.
 The hills, cliffs and mountains that represent the massif rise steeply from the coast and extend north into the Var department.

 Exploring the Massif d'Esterel

 Although it is quite low altitude for a mountain region, the red rock scenery and the far reaching views make it an interesting region to explore.
 There are two 'parts' to the Massif de l'Esterel:

 There are several points where you can access the massif and reach the highest peaks - sometimes a small walk is required to reach the highest points - and each has its own attractions, and most have impressive views stretching far out along the coast and across the mediterranean.

 There is little in the way of villages to discover within the Massif d'Esterel itself, and a great deal of the forests that once covered the area have been destroyed by fire (there is still an area of forest towards the north) but what remains is still very impressive.

 There are several marked trails for hikers and off road cycling in the Massif d'Esterel and these are the best way to explore the region.
 Among the most popular are those to the Cap du Dramont, the peak of Mont Vinaigre (the highest point in the Massif), the walk to the viewpoint at Cap Roux (our favourite of the walks we have done here), and the Blavet Gorges at Bagnols-en-Foret to the north.

 The coast road which follows the southern border of the Massif de l'Esterel is one of the most scenic coast roads in France.
 In many places the cliffs of the massif reach the sea, forming small coves surrounded by the red rocks, with more jagged rocks emerging dramatically from the sea.